Sai-Tanmaiyee/JavaScript-Simple-Projects/README.md

 Navigation Menu: A simple navigation menu allows users to switch between the "simple" and "hex" pages.

 Custom Fonts: Utilizes Google Fonts API for a visually appealing typography.

+# Counter
+The Counter project is a simple web application that allows users to increment, decrement, or reset a counter value.
+The user interface consists of a counter value displayed prominently, along with three buttons: "decrease," "reset," and "increase".
+## Technical Knowledge Gained
+DOM Manipulation: Interacting with HTML elements to achieve dynamic behavior.

+Event Handling: Responding to user input, such as button clicks.

+Conditional Styling: Dynamically changing the style of an element based on conditions.